rorygleeson/aws-transcribe-iotcore/sam-lambda-iot-rule/README.md

 <img src="images/exploreDynamoDB.png" width=80%>
 <br/>

 Click on Explore and verify that the sensor data is stored in the database.
+This shows that the Lambda function used to handle incoming sensor data was successfully triggered and inserted the sensor data into the database.

 <br/>
 <img src="images/dynamoDBdata.png" width=80%>
 <br/>

+We have tested and verified that sensor data ingestion is working.

+### Test we can send a message to the IoT device